abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/argo-cd-gcp/argocd-install-and-access.md

 argocd-server-685f5fb66f-24w8m                     1/1     Running   0          3h20m
 ```

+Once all pods are running, Argo CD is successfully installed.

 ## Expose Argo CD (External Browser Access)
-Expose the Argo CD server using a Kubernetes LoadBalancer to enable external browser access to the UI.
+By default, Argo CD is only accessible inside the cluster.
+This step exposes the Argo CD server externally using a Kubernetes **LoadBalancer** service, which is suitable for cloud environments like GKE.

+### Patch the Argo CD Server Service

 ```console
 kubectl patch svc argocd-server -n argocd \
   -p '{"spec": {"type": "LoadBalancer"}}'
 ```

-**Get external IP:**
+**What this does:**

+* Modifies the existing `argocd-server` Service
+* Changes the Service type from `ClusterIP` to `LoadBalancer`
+* Instructs GKE to provision a cloud load balancer with a public IP

+### Retrieve the External IP Address

 ```console
 kubectl get svc argocd-server -n argocd -w
 ```

+* Displays service details for `argocd-server`
+* Waits until GKE assigns an external IP address

 ```output
 NAME            TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)                      AGE argocd-server   LoadBalancer   34.118.228.71   34.xx.xx.xx   80:30166/TCP,443:30920/TCP   3h22m
 ```
+The value under `EXTERNAL-IP` will be used to access the UI and CLI.

 ## Get Admin Password
-Retrieve and decode the initial Argo CD admin password stored as a Kubernetes secret.
+Argo CD generates an initial admin password and stores it securely as a Kubernetes Secret.

 ```console
 kubectl -n argocd get secret argocd-initial-admin-secret \
   -o jsonpath="{.data.password}" | base64 -d && echo
 ```
+**What this does:**

+* Fetches the `argocd-initial-admin-secret` Secret
+* Extracts the base64-encoded password field
+* Decodes it into human-readable form

+Save this password — it is required for both UI and CLI login.

 ## Access Argo CD UI
 Access the Argo CD web UI using the external IP to manage and monitor GitOps applications.

-Open in browser:
+Open your browser and navigate to:

 ```bash
 https://<ARGOCD_EXTERNAL_IP>